biocatiit/website/content/pages/about_saxs.rst

 first passing through a sizing column.
 This reduces the volume and concentration required, but aggregates and other large species are not separated from the sample, increasing requirements on sample prep.
-At BioCAT, these measurements take ~100 µl of sample.
+At BioCAT, these measurements take ~50 µl of sample.
 However, in some cases smaller volumes can also yield usable SAXS data.
-In order to reduce radiation damage, the sample flows through or oscillates in the X-ray beam using a Hamilton programmable dual-syringe pump.
+These experiments are also done in the coflow sample cell, to minimize radiation damage.

 Time-Resolved SAXS